 Once that had been done, they could then follow an elimination diet to narrow things down further, if necessary.
 This seemed to satisfy our reader, who really just wanted to be sure they were heading in the right direction.

 However, it did leave us scratching our heads a bit and asking ourselves, so how exactly do you define food intolerance?
-It actually is a good question, and one that is not as easy to answer as you may think, as we found out when trying to answer that reader’s question and write this page.
+It actually is a good question and one that is not that easy to answer.
+Something that we found out when writing this page.

 The dictionary definition of food intolerance